Terence Naidu

-Terence Naidu is a Malaysian politician who has served as Member of the Perak State Legislative Assembly (MLA) for Pasir Bedamar from May 2013 to November 2022.
-He is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) opposition coalition.
+Terence Naidu (born 15 September 1968) is a Malaysian politician and lawyer who served as Member of the Perak State Legislative Assembly (MLA) for Pasir Bedamar from May 2013 to November 2022.
+He is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalitions.

 Prior to political career (before 2013)

 He hailed from the state of Perak.
 He was a career lawyer and a graduate from the University of Wolverhampton (Bachelor of Laws 1992) who finished his Certificate of Legal Practise in 1994.
 He was admitted as an Advocate and Solicitor (High Court of Malaya) in 1995 and further received his Diploma in the field of Syariah Law (International Islamic University).